facebook/create-react-app/README.md

 - React, JSX, ES6, TypeScript and Flow syntax support.
 - Language extras beyond ES6 like the object spread operator.
-- Autoprefixed CSS, so you don’t need `-webkit-` or other prefixes.
+- Autoprefixed CSS, so you don’t need `-WebKit-` or other prefixes.
 - A fast interactive unit test runner with built-in support for coverage reporting.
 - A live development server that warns about common mistakes.
-- A build script to bundle JS, CSS, and images for production, with hashes and sourcemaps.
+- A build script to bundle JS, CSS, and images for production, with hashes and source maps.
 - An offline-first [service worker](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers) and a [web app manifest](https://developers.google.com/web/fundamentals/engage-and-retain/web-app-manifest/), meeting all the [Progressive Web App](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app) criteria. (_Note: Using the service worker is opt-in as of `react-scripts@2.0.0` and higher_)
 - Hassle-free updates for the above tools with a single dependency.